ons-ou/etl/readMe.md

 ## TODO
-1. Change the database connection into a hosted database (AWS)
+Change the database connection into a hosted database (AWS)
-2. Figure out a way to speed up downloads for the selenium csv files

 PS:
 - if you wish to change structure of tables must change both columns in utils and columns to keep of data transformation function